antonaai/RESTful-Blog/README.md

 # RESTful-Blog

-- Un blog con routes che rispettano la metodologia RESTful
+- A blog with routes created following the RESTful convention
-- Ogni utente puo registrarsi al blog, creare un post, commentare il suo post o i post di altri
+- Every user can register to the blog, create a post, comment other users' post
-- Utilizzo di moment.js per indicare quando è stato creato un post o un commento
+- Use moment.js to indicate when the post/comment was created
-- Visita il sito <a href="https://pure-dusk-49683.herokuapp.com/posts">qui</a>
+- Check the site <a href="https://pure-dusk-49683.herokuapp.com/posts">here</a>